ADORSYS-GIS/wazuh-server/Agent Enrollment/windows-server.md

-# Windows Server Enrollment Guide (Agent + cert-oauth2 only)
+# Wazuh Agent for Server Enrollment Guide - Windows (Agent + cert-oauth2 only)

-This guide installs the Wazuh Agent (with minimal dependencies) and enrolls it using cert-oauth2.
+This guide installs the Wazuh Agent for servers (with minimal dependencies) and enrolls it using cert-oauth2.
 It is designed for Windows Server endpoints and runs fully unattended except for the browser authentication during enrollment.

 ### Prerequisites